restaurateurs

 THE FUTURE OF THE RESTAURANT BUSINESS

 Numerous people have asked me, over the past few months, what I think about the future of restaurants in America.
 Of course, this is a question without scientific studies to back up an answer – this is pure speculation.
-However, there are a number of indicators that point to a very challenging few years ahead. … Continue reading
+However,… Continue reading

 -